-Printing, distribution and other revenue is primarily generated from printing and distribution of other newspapers, as well as production of preprinted advertisements for other newspapers.
+Printing, distribution and other revenue is primarily generated from printing and distribution of other newspapers.
 Printing, distribution and other revenue is recognized at a point in time when the product or service is delivered, which requires little judgment to determine.
 The Company typically extends credit to printing and distribution customers.